 HOBART – MARIA ISLAND – BICHENO

-This morning, travel to the seaside village of Triabunna and board a ferry to cross the Mercury Passage to Maria Island.
-This unique island national park sits just off Tasmania’s east coast.
-Enjoy a day of peaceful walking amongst historical ruins across sweeping bays, rugged fossil cliffs and imposing mountains.
-This island sanctuary provides an opportunity to view its resident wildlife, including Wombats, Cape Barren Geese, Tasmanian Pademelons, Forester Kangaroos and even the Tasmanian Devil in their natural environment.
-Later this afternoon, continue your journey along Tasmania’s sunny east coast to Bicheno in the Freycinet area.
+This morning, we head to the seaside village of Triabunna and where we the ferry ‘Spirit of Maria’ across the Mercury Passage to Maria Island.
+This special island national park is just off Tasmania’s east coast.
+Spend the day peacefully walking among historic ruins, sweeping bays, rugged fossil cliffs, and towering mountains.
+Keep an eye out for local wildlife like wombats, Cape Barren geese, Tasmanian pademelons, Forester kangaroos, and even Tasmanian devils in their natural habitat.
+Later in the afternoon, continue your journey along Tasmania’s sunny east coast to Bicheno in the Freycinet area.

-Accommodation: Beachfront at Bicheno Hotel, Pool view room (or similar)
+Accommodation: Bicheno by the Bay or Beachfront Bicheno (or similar)

 DAY 3/ Tuesday